jeremyong/klein/docs/index.md

 Klein implements the algebraic operations using the full weight of SSE (Streaming SIMD Extensions) for maximum throughput.
 Klein's performance is fully competitive with state of the art kinematic and math libraries built with traditional vector and quaternion formulations.
+Knowledge of Geometric Algebra is not required to benefit from the library, but familiarity can ease the learning curve of the API somewhat, as the operators in Geometric Algebra map cleanly to geometric operations.

 Summary